zv3zdochka/Pumlang/README.md

 This guide contains information about the PumLang project - the PumLang programming language interpreter based on Python.
 This was a tutorial project, so I'll try to add some comments in the code and describe what works and how it works as much as possible.

+# Installation
+You need to download the archive in which you want the files
+- pumlang.py
+- Polish_reversed_notation.py
+- Compile.py
+and put them in the same archive.
+File that you need to choose when you run the command line pumlang.py.

 # Description

 PumLang is a programming language that implements the following requirements: